krzentner/language-world/data/gpt-3.5-turbo/chain_md/pick-place-1.md

 To pick up the puck and hold it at the target location, the robot should perform the following steps:
-1. Put the gripper roughly above the puck, so that we don't bump it while trying to grab it.
+    Steps:  1.
+Put gripper above puck  2.
+Grab the puck with the gripper  3.
+Move gripper to target location  4.
+Release the puck
-2. When the robot's gripper is not above the puck, the robot should place the gripper above the puck.
+    First, put the gripper above the puck.
-3. If the gripper isn't around the puck, put it around the puck.
+    - When the robot's gripper is not vertically aligned with the puck, the robot should put gripper above puck.
-4. When the robot's gripper is not around the puck and the robot's gripper is open, the robot should drop the gripper around the puck.
+    Once the gripper is above the puck, we can grab it.
-5. If the gripper is near the puck and open, maybe we can grab it by closing the gripper.
+    - When the robot's gripper is vertically aligned with the puck and the robot's gripper is not around puck, the robot should grab puck.
-6. When the robot's gripper is near the puck and the robot's gripper is open, the robot should close the gripper around the puck.
+    Now that we have the puck, we can move the gripper to the target location.
-7. We closed the gripper, and the puck is still near the gripper, so maybe we grabbed it.
-Try to move the puck to the goal.
-If we didn't grab it, we'll just go back to an earlier step.
+    - When the robot's gripper is not at the target location, the robot should move gripper to target location.
-8. When the robot's gripper is above the puck and the robot's gripper is closed, the robot should move the puck to the goal.
+    Once the gripper is at the target location, we can release the puck.
-9. Once the robot has reached the goal, the gripper should release the puck by opening it.
+    - When the robot's gripper is at the target location and the robot's gripper is around puck, the robot should release puck.